oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 **Story Player Page**

-The Story Player allows people to play storys
+The Story Player allows people to play stories

-1. Follow steps in story editor page
+1. Follow steps on the story editor page
 2. Add a chapter to the story
 3. Create an exploration and link it to the story
 4. Go to the Preview tab of the Story player

 **Topic editor/Subtopic Player Page**

-The Story Editor Page allows users to create topics in Oppia
+The Topic editor Page allows users to create topics in Oppia

 1. Set Role to Admin